jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - So the tie auto close time is a 30s delay ...in this example?
 - We might want to check with Erich and/or Bob on events they have seen.
 During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
 If not the auto close timer might need to be extended longer than the reclosers total reclose cycle.
 - No normal/alternate profile - check in logic/DNP maps
-- I assume after tie closes, it's identical to recloser logic in every way including auto open/auto close?
 - what is low/middle/high word?
 - yellow handle display point, remove PB
-- is trip to lockout after closing a template setting or hardcoded?
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
 - Would be nice to give option for tie to be a sectionalizer rather than recloser once it closes
 - Will I be making a custom program for each device?
 - How to simulate something closing into a fault?
 	- Maybe sequencer?

+Customer Questions:
 - Should ties drop out of auto when closing?
 	- depends on if ties should be able to auto open - will have to ask customer - for now will assume no auto open
 	- will have recloser/sectionalizer protection regardless
 	- update programming spec based on this
 	- How many shots should TIE have?
 Bob mentioned they are often just 1 shot?
+- Is there any load on line between Tie and substation?
+	- If not, will make the tie directional so that it doesn't ever backfeed the substation

 Notes:
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency
 - Remote mode does not block local PB commands (that is for PB lock to do)